hono-preact

 OptionTypeDescription

-invalidate'auto' | false | string[]'auto' re-runs the page's serverLoader (via the /__loaders RPC in the browser). string[] invalidates named caches on other pages.
+invalidate'auto' | false | LoaderRef<unknown>[]'auto' re-runs the current page's serverLoader (via the /__loaders RPC in the browser).
+An array of LoaderRefs invalidates each loader's cache; pass loaders imported from other pages to refresh data across the app.
 Default: false.

 onMutate(payload) => unknownCalled before the request fires.
 Return value is passed to onError as snapshot for optimistic rollback.